Mastodon Field

 College baseball field in Indiana, U.S.

 Mastodon Field is a baseball venue in Fort Wayne, Indiana, United States.
-It is home to the Purdue Fort Wayne Mastodons baseball team of the NCAA Division I Horizon League.
+It was home to the Purdue Fort Wayne Mastodons baseball team until the teams discontinuation in 2025.
 The venue has a capacity of 200 spectators.

 Prior to the 2011 season, the field's surface and pitcher's mound were renovated.
 It also features a brick backstop, dugouts, batting cages, and grandstand seating.